shareandcharge/cpo-backend-api/README.md

 ## REST endpoints list :crystal_ball:

-Please ask me (Andy) for the latest POSTMAN collection
+I suggest you to use POSTMAN.
+Please ask me (Andy) for the latest POSTMAN collections

 ## Install Guide :sun_with_face: